 The Live Sound ATH-LS70iS (left, $129 USD) and (right, $79 USD).
-Both models uses a newly-designed Dual Symphonic Driver, which align two full-range drivers in a single housing and powers them simultaneously.
-This configuration is said to yield a balanced sound with deep, articulate bass and clear midrange, and high frequencies.
+Both models use a newly-designed Dual Symphonic Driver, which align two full-range drivers in a single housing and powers them simultaneously.
+This configuration is said to yield balanced sound with deep, articulate bass, clear midrange, and high frequencies.
 The ATH-LS70iS employs carbon-coated 8.8 mm diaphragms and long voice coils while the ATH-LS50iS features high-quality 8.8 mm drivers.
 The Live Sound series will be available in Spring 2017.

 That’s all for now in our “Audio Technica CES 2017 New Releases” article.